JuntongLiu/Algorithms/curve_process_visualization/README.md

-## This is a Rust GUI program which processes and visualizes curve breakpoints.
+## This is a Rust program with GUI which processes and visualizes curve breakpoints.
 Rust language need to be installed to build and run this program.
 ~~~